 Take a long and hard look at your financial situation.
 Your car got repossessed for a reason—you cannot afford the vehicle you purchased.
 Is taking your car back worth the trouble?
 Can you manage to get back on your feet again after you retrieve the car?
 Will your situation improve over time?
 Give these things a careful thought before you attempt to recover your repossessed car.

 If you have comprehensive car insurance and the financial means to get your repossessed car back, keep your policy active.
-The insurance may pay for any damages made to the car during repossession.
+The car insurance may pay for any damage the car incurred during repossession.

 On the other hand, if you have the liability-only coverage and you can’t get the repossessed car back, it’s better to cancel the insurance right away rather than pay for it when you’re no longer using the vehicle.
 A repossession will increase your insurance rate on your next vehicle because of your bad credit history.
 But you can still reduce the insurance cost on your next car.

 Rather than spending your money on saving your repossessed car, you might be better off letting it go and saving up to buy a second-hand car.
 It’s a tough call, but it can be the only way to get out of a potential financial problem.

 This time, be wiser and realistic about your next car purchase, so you’ll never have to experience getting your car repossessed again.
 Choose a reliable vehicle you can afford.
 Check out this article for tips on buying a used car.

 Having your car repossessed puts a dent in your credit score, making it harder for you to get approved for new loans in the future.
 However, you can turn things around.
 For example, get a secured credit card, use it responsibly, and pay your credit card bills on time.